-Finding the ideal phenotype that produces chunky, dank flowers and dumps copious amounts of trichomes during ice water extraction will be the best plants to cultivate for rosin.
+Finding the ideal phenotype that dumps copious amounts of durable, resin-packed trichomes during ice water extraction are excellent cultivate for rosin.
 For both flower rosin and hash rosin, the terpene content of the cannabis plant is crucial as well.

 Both the specific kind of terpenes and the concentration of those terpenes produced by the cannabis flowers are important to consider when pheno-hunting.
 Flowers that smell the strongest will likely be front runners in your pheno-hunts.

 As for plant growth, lots of vigor during vegetation, adaptability to any temperature variances, strong scent before flowering, resilience to pests/mildew/mold, are things to look for.
-Plants that are heavy yielders in terms of flower weight will also increase efficiency in your operation, so heavy yielders are always worthy of attention (but not at the expense of overall quality).
+But remember, we're not trying to get the heaviest yield possible.
+It's more about the quality of the resin, not the total weight you can pull from the harvest.